muness/roon-extension-hqp-profile-switcher/README.md

 ## Packages

 - `scripts/switch.js` – Node CLI that performs digest-auth against HQPlayer and loads the requested profile.
 Supports listing available profiles and passing connection overrides by flag or environment variable.
-- `extension/` – Roon extension (“HQP Profile Switcher”) that persists HQPlayer credentials, surfaces the discovered profiles in the settings UI, and issues the same load request.
+- `extension/` – Roon extension (“HQPlayer Embedded Profile Switcher”) that persists HQPlayer credentials, surfaces the discovered profiles in the settings UI, and issues the same load request.

 ## Quick Start